wkumari/draft-wkumari-dhc-capport/README.md

    o  option-len: The length, in octets of the URI.

-   o  URI: The URI of the authentication page that the user should
+   o  URI: The contact URI for the captive portal that the user should
       connect to (encoded following the rules in [RFC3986]).

    See [RFC7227], Section 5.7 for more examples of DHCP Options with URIs.

-3. The Captive-Portal IPv6 RA Option
+2.3.
+The Captive-Portal IPv6 RA Option

    This section describes the Captive-Portal Router Advertisement option.